steamclock/internetmap/README.md

 To take a print resolution screenshot, you need to do the following:

-- Turn the screenshot button on locally by commenting out the line "self.screenshotButton.hidden = YES;" in ViewController.m

-- If necessary modify the number of subdivisions to do by changing AXIS_DIVISIONS in ViewController.m (the default is 8, whihc will produce a 16k shot on a retina iPad, different values may be needed for other devices to get the desired resolutions).

-- Run the application, set up the intended view, and hit the screenshot button in the upper right hand corner.

-- Download the data from the app
+- Create a "InternetMap" subdirectory in you Home directory (The output path is currently hardcoded)

-  - Open the Organizer window in XCode
+- Open the "HighRes" project and build and run it.

-  - Go to the devices tab
-  - Find the current device
-  - Click on the "Applications" section
+- Set up the intended view.
-  - Hit download at the bottom of the window and pick a location
+  - Left click and drag rotates.
+  - Right click and drag zooms.
+  - You can select nodes by clicking on them.

+- Hit the space bar to take a screenshot.
+This will write a single 4k 'master' screenshot (the whole scene in a single image), and a number of 4k 'tile' screenshots.
+	- Intel HD 3000 will max out at 8k (2x2 4k)
+	- Intel HD 4000 and discrete GPUs should do 16k (4x4 4k)

-- If you don't have it install Imagemagick (with homebrew, you can do 'brew install imagemagick')
+- If you don't have it, install Imagemagick (with homebrew, you can do 'brew install imagemagick')

-- Open up a terminal and go to the AppData/Documetn directory inside the bundle you downloaded
+- Open up a terminal and go to the ~/InternetMap directory.

-- Run the following command : montage screenshot*.png -mode concatenate -tile 8x8 final.png
+- Run the following command : montage screenshot*.png -mode concatenate -tile 4x4 final.png
-  - You may need to change "8x8" if you changed AXIS_DIVISIONS earlier
+  - You may need to use '2x2' instead of '4x4' how many tiles were produced.

+Note that the print resolution version may have the larger nodes appear smaller than in the the original image from the live window.
+There are hardware limitations on point sprite size that will get hit on some hardware.
+There doesn't appear to be any way to resolve this right now.